South Carolina measles outbreak is largest in US since measles was declared eliminated

 There are an additional 557 people in quarantine in South Carolina, meaning they may have been exposed to measles and don’t have immunity to it through vaccination or prior infection.
 The health department reported exposures at three additional schools Tuesday, on top of existing quarantines among students at 20 others.

+“It breaks my heart to see that my state is the number one outbreak currently in the United States since the 1990s,” Dr. Anna Kathryn Rye Burch, a pediatric infectious diseases physician with Prisma Health in South Carolina, told CNN Wednesday.
+“We have this amazing vaccine that would help protect us all from getting the measles, and we are just seeing that people aren’t as excited about getting that vaccine anymore.
+This is why we’re seeing measles come back into the United States.”

-Cases in North Carolina and Washington have also been linked to the South Carolina outbreak.
+Cases in North Carolina, Washington and California have also been linked to the South Carolina outbreak.

 Measles was declared eliminated in the US in 2000, meaning there has not been continuous transmission for more than a year at a time.